-Dacia Duster review - Reliability and Safety
+Dacia Duster review - Reliability and safety

-Must try harder.
 A lowly safety rating and poor customer satisfaction are areas of concern for the Dacia Duster.

 With the budget price comes one or two compromises, but safety is something many buyers will be unwilling to sacrifice.
 In an age when many cars seem to receive a five-star Euro NCAP safety rating, the new Dacia Duster can only muster three stars.